Azure/Cloud-Native/website/blog-30daysofIA/2023-09-28/powering-intelligent-apps-with-azure-cosmos-db-1.md

 Below are some of the benefits of using a multi-model database:

-* **Scalability and performance** — Multi-model databases allow us to shape data to fit different formats.
+* **Scalability and performance**—Multi-model databases allow us to shape data to fit different formats.
 We can tailor these databases to our applications, spreading data across clusters to support efficient, smooth scaling.
 Additionally, they support intelligent indexing, caching, and query optimization to ensure fast and efficient data access, even when handling complex queries.
-* **Versatility** — Multi-model databases support versatility by accommodating diverse data types and structures within a unified platform.
+* **Versatility**—Multi-model databases support versatility by accommodating diverse data types and structures within a unified platform.
 Unlike traditional databases, they seamlessly integrate storing and retrieving various data formats, enabling us to dynamically model and manage complex information.
-* **Data handling and transformation advantages** — Because a multi-model database supports different data structures, it can easily handle structured, semi-structured, and unstructured data.
+* **Data handling and transformation advantages**—Because a multi-model database supports different data structures, it can easily handle structured, semi-structured, and unstructured data.
 These databases offer a transformative advantage in applications dealing with diverse and unstructured data.
 Their ability to manage various data types ensures a holistic and agile data storage, retrieval, and analysis approach.
 As such, multi-model databases enable streamlined development, simplified integration, and flexible querying.
-* **OCR analysis** — Multi-model databases are invaluable assets for managing the complex needs of diverse data from OCR analysis.
+* **OCR analysis**—Multi-model databases are invaluable assets for managing the complex needs of diverse data from OCR analysis.
 This flexibility in data handling means efficient storage and retrieval of OCR results, enabling complex queries that reveal deeper insights across various data types.

-Azure Cosmos DB is Azure’s top-tier multi-model database service, compatible with various popular data models and APIs.
+[Azure Cosmos DB](https://azure.microsoft.com/products/cosmos-db?WT.mc_id=javascript-99907-ninarasi) is Azure’s top-tier multi-model database service, compatible with various popular data models and APIs.
 It effortlessly handles numerous data types, providing developers a unified platform for various application purposes.

 Supporting several APIs, including native NoSQL, and open-source APIs for MongoDB, Apache Cassandra, Gremlin, and Table, Cosmos DB enable smooth transition and integration of current apps and aids in building new ones.
 This adaptability in data modeling ensures quick adjustments to evolving needs, maintaining low latency, global distribution, and high availability.